Your Trust Charity’s Privacy Notice

 Major gift fundraising

-To enable us fundraise for major capital campaigns we will research individuals and organisations to identify potential partnership opportunities, committee members and major donors.
+To enable us to fundraise for major capital campaigns we will research individuals and organisations to identify potential partnership opportunities, committee members and major donors.
 We may use an external fundraising consultant to help us with the research.

 If we have obtained your information this way, we will notify you first.
 You can exercise your rights at any time.
 Please see section on your rights below.
 Data is reviewed at the end of the campaign for which the data was sourced